E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/ALL_library/tensor_method/readme.rst

 ALL uses the `CMake <https://cmake.org/runningcmake/>`_ build system, specific build and installation requirements can be found in the `ALL README file <https://gitlab.version.fz-juelich.de/SLMS/loadbalancing/blob/refactor/README.md>`_.

-There are some tests available in the `ALL GitLab repository examples <https://gitlab.version.fz-juelich.de/SLMS/loadbalancing/tree/refactor/example>`_ .
-There are 3 examples within the testing examples, namely: (1) Simple Wye-shape biosystem; (2) Heterogeneous polymer melt and (3) A rotated version of the Wye-shaped biosystem.
-They can be run with the `JUBE script <https://gitlab.version.fz-juelich.de/SLMS/loadbalancing/blob/refactor/example/jube/ALL_benchmark.xml>`_.
-Of course for this method you need to choose the method_name as TENSOR and the corresponding test example (1) By using 'Y', (2) 'Polymer' and (3) 'rot_Y'.
-Note that example (2) is the most basic example to understand how the borders of the cartesian planes are adjusted.
+There are 3 tests of available for the Tensor-Product method in the `ALL GitLab repository examples <https://gitlab.version.fz-juelich.de/SLMS/loadbalancing/tree/refactor/example>`_ .
+Namely: (1) Simple Wye-shape biosystem; (2) Heterogeneous polymer melt and (3) A rotated version of the Wye-shaped biosystem.
+They can be run by tying the commands below:

+export ALL_INSTALLATION=/path/to/my/loadbalancing/install
+cmake .. -DCMAKE_INSTALL_PREFIX=$ALL_INSTALLATION -DCM_ALL_FORTRAN=ON
+make -j
+make install
+cd example/jube/
+ln -s $ALL_INSTALLATION/bin/ALL_test
+# JUBE must be available in the environment
+jube run ALL_benchmark.xml --tag Polymer --type 1

+within `ALL_benchmark.xml <https://gitlab.version.fz-juelich.de/SLMS/loadbalancing/blob/refactor/example/jube/ALL_benchmark.xml>`_ you can find different options depending on the method and test you would like to run.
+For examle the tests can be chosen by the --tag and using (1) 'Y', (2) 'Polymer' and (3) 'rot_Y', correspondingly.
+In addition, the --type flag is used to choose the method 1 for the Tensor Prodcut.
+Note that example (2) is the most illustrative and hence recommended example to understand how the borders of the cartesian planes are adjusted.

 Source Code
 ___________